-According to our records, the first edition of DemoNight took place in 2006.
-Originally, it was run by the Montreal chapter of the International Game Developers Association, before being taken under the wing of GamePlay Space in 2017.
+According to our records, the first edition of DemoNights took place in 2006.
+Originally, it was run by the Montreal chapter of the International Game Developers Association, before GamePlay Space took it under its wing in 2017.
 Loto-Québec became an official partner in 2018.

-More than 175 games have been shown at DemoNight, including some notable games, such as:
+More than 175 games have been shown at DemoNights, including some notable games, such as:

 DemoNight is a very exciting and friendly way to know games, network and gather feedback from peers of the industry.
 It provides valuable insight for any project moving forward.